Last updated on December 24th, 2023 at 01:36 am

 Notes: The larger, modern photo of this recycled Christmas card basket was taken in 2020.

-I’m quite proud of that because it means that a Christmas goodies basket made from old Christmas cards is still being used, every year, for 15 consecutive years.
+I’m proud of that because it means that a Christmas goodies basket made from old Christmas cards is still being used, every year, for 16 consecutive years.
 These homemade treasures last a long time!

-Fill your basket with cookies for Santa (a frequent use for mine) or set out on a side table filled with Christmas treats for the family.
+Fill your basket with cookies for Santa or set out it on a side table filled with Christmas treats for the family.

-I’m not the inventor of this card project, but I was an early pioneer in distributing free craft ideas on the net, beginning in 2002 when I had no idea how to write HTML code.
+I’m not the inventor of this card project, but I was a pioneer in sharing free craft ideas on the net, beginning in 2002 when I had no idea how to write HTML code.
 These days it’s easy.
 And so it should be.
-But I’m still happy to present something here that I regard as timeless.
-It will still be useful another 15 years from now and perhaps after that, a key part of the reason that I started AllFreeCrafts in the first place.
+But I’m still happy to present something here that’s timeless.
+This pattern will still be useful for many years, a key reason for why I started AllFreeCrafts.

 So please, celebrate with me!
 Make a recycled Christmas card basket or look around for something else creative and crafty that appeals to you.

-This project is more time consuming than I expected, although my free printable pattern makes it a little easier.
-I’d suggest cutting out all the card panels, then settling down to finish the rest of the project while watching your favourite Christmas movie.
+This project is more time consuming than I expected, although my printable pattern makes it a little easier.
+I’d suggest cutting out all the card panels then settling down to finish the rest of the project while watching your favourite Christmas movie.

 Christmas Card Basket – Supply list: